MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/speech/overview.md

 1. Multimodal IntelligenceContent Extraction generates a conversation transcript incl. speaker separation in webVTT format and optionally recognizes speaker roles or names to replace generic 'Speaker n' results.

-1. The Multimodal IntelligenceField Extraction then generates additional insights based on the generated conversation transcript.
+1. The Multimodal IntelligenceField Extraction then generates added insights based on the generated conversation transcript.

-1. The Multimodal Intelligence service returns a results per audio file containing the conversation transcript incl. the additional generated insights in JSON format.
-The result is either directly returned from the API or can be written into a connected blob storage account.
+1. The Multimodal Intelligence service returns an audio file results containing the conversation transcript including added generated insights in JSON format.
+The results are either directly returned from the API or can be written into a connected blob storage account.

 ## Multimodal IntelligenceSpeech prebuilt scenarios